csaid/csaid.github.io/_posts/2024-08-25-bounty-hunters-for-science.md

 * **Cost:** $1000-$5000 per trend

 ### Bounties to catch non-transparent deviations from preregistration
 Researchers often deviate from pre-registered analysis plans.
 This is often necessary for clearly labeled exploratory analysis or for situations where the pre-registration was unclear and the deviation is explained transparently.
-But it becomes misleading when deviations are applied to confirmatory analysis in a non-transparent way.
+But it becomes misleading when deviations are not transparent.

 Spotting these deviations is undersupplied, as most readers and reviewers do not have enough incentive to inspect research plans.
 A bounty program could plug this gap.
 Sponsors would place bounties on high-profile influential papers, with rewards based on the severity of the deviation.
 Papers with significant deviations could be listed on a public website.